LEGAL RESPONSIBILITIES OF DIRECTORS IN DEBT RECOVERY

 Consumer protection laws: If the company is recovering debt from consumers, directors must ensure compliance with consumer protection laws that govern how debts can be collected.
 These laws often regulate the timing, frequency, and method of communication with debtors.

 Data protection laws: Directors must ensure that the company adheres to data protection regulations when handling personal information related to debt recovery.
-Unauthorised sharing or mishandling of debtor information can result in legal penalties.
+Unauthorized sharing or mishandling of debtor information can result in legal penalties.

 Licensing requirements: Some jurisdictions require companies engaged in debt collection to obtain specific licences.
 Directors must ensure that the company is properly licensed if such requirements exist.